usaid-cs/yesterday-i-learned/random.md

 - [Gun magazines can be helical](http://imgur.com/a/uFGzs)
 - While it makes more sense that _adaptor_ is the inanimate object and _adapter_ is a person who adapts, they turn out to have no difference.
 - To "[paint oneself into a corner](http://28.media.tumblr.com/tumblr_ltahvlbVHe1qls341o1_500.jpg)" is to paint the floor with no way out.
-- [People stumble when one stair is of a different height from the rest](https://www.reddit.com/r/Damnthatsinteresting/comments/2xsw2s/one_of_the_stairs_is_more_forward_a_fraction_of/).
-This is known.
-However, it is also known as [_sword step_](http://en.wikipedia.org/wiki/Medieval_fortification#Stairs), for delaying enemy progress when the owner is attacked by someone else. ["This is also, incidentally, why most spiral staircases turn to the right when climbing, so a person descending can more easily swing a sword and use the central pillar as cover."](https://www.reddit.com/r/Damnthatsinteresting/comments/2xsw2s/one_of_the_stairs_is_more_forward_a_fraction_of/cp3a1k6)
 - "Pussy" in "Don't be a pussy" didn't originate from pussy the cat; it originated from latin [_Pusillanimous_](http://www.merriam-webster.com/dictionary/pusillanimous) for cowardly.
 - [HJR](http://www.dpreview.com/forums/post/50107202) stands for "hand jitter reduction", nothing to do with "high".
 - Haboobs are Arabian dust storms that come before an actual storm.
-- There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
 - [Zoodles](https://www.google.ca/m?q=zoodles&client=ms-opera-mobile&channel=new&espv=1) are noodles made with shredded zucchini.
 - Costco pricing: `{".99": "Full price", "asterisk": "Discontinued", ".79 or .49": "Mfg special offer", ".00": "Priced down, nearly out of stock", ".97": "Store manager deal"}`
 - [Soak testing](http://en.wikipedia.org/wiki/Soak_testing) is testing the system under sustained load.